adafruit/adafruit-beaglebone-io-python/README.rst

 **Adafruit's BeagleBone IO Python Library**

-This is a set of Python tools to allow GPIO, PWM, and ADC (coming soon) access on the BeagleBone using the Linux 3.8 Kernel and above (latest releases).
+This is a set of Python tools to allow GPIO, PWM, and ADC access on the BeagleBone using the Linux 3.8 Kernel and above (latest releases).

 It has been tested on the 5-20 and 6-6 Angstrom image on the BeagleBone Black.

+**Note: BBIO has been renamed to Adafruit_BBIO.**

 **Installation on Angstrom**